 How to Speak with Clarity and Confidence

 After you’ve practiced listening, work on conveying ideas clearly.
-Clarity isn’t a big vocabulary; it’s precise, actionable communication.
-Prepare mentally before you speak: pause, identify the one thing people need to know, then state it, add a supporting detail, and close.
+Clarity isn’t big vocabulary; it’s precise, actionable communication.
+Prepare mentally before you speak: pause, identify the one thing people need to know, state it, add a supporting detail, and close.

 Choose intentional words.
 Compare: